gracelang/language/languageSpec/spec.md

 # Exceptions

-Grace supports exceptions, which can be raised and caught.
+Grace supports exceptions (more precisely, exception packets), which can be raised and caught.
-At the site where an exceptional situation is detected, an exception is raised by requesting the `raise` method on an `ExceptionKind` object, with a string argument explaining the problem.
+At the site where an exceptional situation is detected, an exception is raised by requesting the `raise` method on an `ExceptionKind` object, with a string argument explaining the problem, and an optional data object.

-Raising an exception does two things: it creates an `exception` object of the specified kind, and terminates the execution of the expression containing the `raise` request; it is not possible to restart or resume that execution, although reflection (and thus debuggers) should have access to the stack at the point the exception is thrown.
+Raising an exception does two things: it creates an `ExceptionPacket` object of the specified kind, and terminates the execution of the expression containing the `raise` request.
+It is not possible to restart or resume that execution.
 Execution continues when the exception is *caught.*

 **Examples**

         BoundsError.raise "index {ix} not in range 1..{n}" UserException.raise "impossible happened"

 ## Kinds of Exception

-Grace defines a hierarchy of kinds of exception.
-All exceptions have the same type, that is, they understand the same set of requests.
-However, there are various kinds of exception, corresponding to various kinds of exceptional situation.
+Grace defines a hierarchy of _kinds_ of exception; each kind of exception corresponds to a different kind of exceptional situation.
+All exceptions have the same _type_, that is, they understand the same set of requests.
+A hierarchy of exception kinds is used to classify exceptions.

-The exception hierarchy classifies these kinds of exception using `ExceptionKind` objects, which have the following type:

     type ExceptionKind = Pattern & {
         parent -> ExceptionKind
-        // answers the exceptionKind that is the parent of this exception in the
+        // answers the ExceptionKind that is the parent of this exception in the
         // hierarchy.
-The parent of exception is defined to be exception.
+The parent of Exception is defined to be Exception.
 The parent
-        // of any other exceptionKind is the exception that was refined to create it.
+        // of any other ExceptionKind is the object that was refined to create it.

         refine (name:String) -> ExceptionKind
-        // answers a new exceptionKind, which is a refinement of self.
+        // answers a new ExceptionKind object, which is a refinement of self.

+        name -> String
+        // answers the name given when this ExceptionKind object was created.

         raise (message:String)
         // creates an exception of this kind, terminating the current execution,
         // and transferring control to an appropriate handler.

         raise (message:String) with (data:Object)
-        // similar to raise(), except that the object data is associated with the
+        // similar to raise(_), except that the object data is associated with the
         // new exception.

+        == (other:Object) → Boolean
+        // answers true if other is an ExceptionKind such that parent == other.parent
+        // and name = other.name, otherwise false.
     }

+The root of the hierarchy of `ExceptionKind`s is `Exception`; all other `ExceptionKinds` are (direct or indirect) refinements of `Exception`.
+The `name` of `Exception` is `"Exception"`, and the parent of `Exception` is `Exception` itself.

-Because `ExceptionKinds` are also `Patterns`, they support the pattern protocol (`match`, `&`, and `|`).
-Perhaps more pertinently, this means that they can be used as the argument of the catch blocks in a `try()catch()...` construct.
+Because `ExceptionKinds` are also `Patterns`, they support the pattern protocol (`match`, `&`, and `|`); an `ExceptionKind` object `e` will `match` any exception raised from `e'`, and any exception raised from a `refine`ment of `e'`, where `e' == e`, This means that `ExceptionKinds` can be used as the patterns of the catch blocks in a `try(_)catch(_)…finally(_)` construct.

-At the top of the hierarchy is the `exception` object; all exceptions are refinements of `exception`.
-There are three immediate refinements of `exception`:
+Grace defines three direct refinements of `Exception`:

  * `EnvironmentException`: those exceptions arising from interactions between the program and the environment, including network exceptions, file system exceptions, and inappropriate user input.
  * `ProgrammingError`: exceptions arising from programming errors.
        Examples are `IndexOutOfBounds`, `NoSuchMethod`, and `NoSuchObject`.
  * `ResourceException`: exceptions arising from an implementation insufficiency, such as running out of memory or disk space.

 Notice that there is no category for "expected" exceptions.
 This is deliberate; expected events should not be represented by exceptions, but by other values and control structures.
 For example, if you you have a key that may or may not be in a dictionary, you should not request the `at` method and catch the `NoSuchObject` exception.
 Instead, you should request the `at(_)ifAbsent(_)` method.

-Each exception is matched by the `ExceptionKind` that was raised to create it, and all of the ancestors of that kind of exception.
-Because `Exception` is the top of the exception hierarchy, it matches all exceptions.

-Exceptions have the following type.
+## Exception Packets

+Exception packet objects are generated when an exception is raised.

-    type Exception = type {
+    type ExceptionPacket = type {
-        exception -> ExceptionKind    // the exceptionKind of this exception. message -> String     // the message that was provided when this exception was raised.
+        exception -> ExceptionKind   // the exceptionKind that raised this exception. message -> String            // the message provided when this exception was raised.

-        data -> Object      // the data object that was associated with this exception
+        data -> Object               // the data object associated with this exception
                                      // when it was raised, if there was one.
+Otherwise,
-Otherwise, the string "no data".
+                                     // the string "no data".

-        lineNumber -> Number        // the source code line number
+        lineNumber -> Number         // the source-code line of the raise request
-        // of the raise request that created this exception.
+                                     //  that created this exception.

-        moduleName -> String        // the name of the module
+        moduleName -> String         // the name of the module containing the raise
-        // containing the raise request that created this exception.
+                                     // request that created this exception.

         backtrace -> List<String>
         // a description of the call stack at the time that this exception was raised.